vohai2003/hdp_data_tutorials/tutorials/hdp/getting-started-with-apache-zeppelin/tutorial.md

 To clear the output of a specific paragraph:

-1\.Click on the gear located on the far right hand side of the paragraph.
+1\.
+Click on the gear located on the far right hand side of the paragraph.

-2\.Select **Clear Output**
+2\.
+Select **Clear Output**

 ![Clearing the Output of a Paragraph](assets/clear_a_paragraph_output.jpg)